JLESC/jlesc.github.io/_projects/fpga_project.md

 ## Visits and meetings
-{% person cappello_f %} will visit BSC for two weeks in July 2016.
+{% person cappello_f %} visited BSC for two weeks in July 2016 and spent two days for this project.

 ## Impact and publications